ZhenyingZhu/ToDoAndTracker/README.md

 - deadline date
 - project note: a link
 - tasks: an array ref to Task
 - tags: ref to Tag.
-Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
+Tag is a class because when assign a tag to a project, we want to easily select from a list of tags.
+Searchs all start from projects
 - category: (work, household, SelfImprove, health, leisure)
 - involvedUsers: an array of userIds as foreign keys.
 Not use User ref as users are probably already created
 - isArchieved: whether to archieve the project so it doesn't appear